beahoop/turnbasegame/README.md

 #Thursday

 **Steven**
-html and css our home page
+html and css of our home page

 **Billy**
 to look into the health bar and